 1. Teach Skills Through Online Education

 Online education is a booming industry where you can still find excellent opportunities to make money.
-Market reports indicate that the demand for e-learning services in France is projected to grow significantly over the coming years.
-Teaching languages is a great starting point because many people in rural parts of France have lower English proficiency and are eager to learn from a fluent speaker.
+Reports show that e-learning services in France will grow very fast in the next few years.
+Teaching languages is a great place to start.
+Many people outside the big cities want to improve their English and would love to learn from a fluent speaker.

 You do not have to limit yourself to languages.
-You can also teach skills that you are passionate about such as playing a musical instrument, painting, or computer programming.
+Think about what you enjoy doing.
+You can easily teach others how to play an instrument, paint, or write computer code.

 There is also a smarter way to scale this small business idea.
 You can record your lessons and package them into a digital course to sell online.
 This method allows you to earn income repeatedly from a single effort without having to teach live classes every day.